Toruitas/pcomp-wk3/README.md

 Random pumpkin fact - Belgium went to the World Pumpkin Championships 2019 and came away with a clean sweep of 1st, 2nd, and 3rd.
 Who could have seen that coming?

-When powered, this circuit doesn't even need a program to be running on it to accomplish the task.
+When powered by the magic pumpkin, this circuit doesn't even need a program to be running on it to accomplish the task.

 ### There were 2 tricky parts.
 1) the voltage divider - related to Lab #2, It's something I need to spend a little more time studying and experimenting with.